brockgx/eos-tooling/README.md

 * config
   * This folder will store the `consul-config.hcl` file used to configure our Consul backend
 * consul-config-data
-  * This folder will store json files that will include various configuration variables such as common tags and resource information needed for our Terraform configurations
+  * This folder will store `.json` files that will include various configuration variables such as common tags and resource information needed for our Terraform configurations

 ## Terraform
 Terraform is used as a tool to automate the deployment of our AWS infrastructure for the EOS remote monitoring application.
 The purpose of these templates are to create a fully operational AWS VPC (with subnets, routing tables, igw etc.) as well as a number of resources such as a Load Balancer with multiple EC2 instances to route traffic to.
 Lastly, the templates will detail the creation of an Amazon RDS iinstance complete with subnet group, security group and security keys.